|

-Nearly all these diseases feature small dark spots that expand into odd-shaped dead areas.
+Small dark spots appear and expand into odd-shaped dead areas in nearly all these diseases.
 It’s all downhill from there.
 Managing Pseudomonas These are some tough SOBs.
-They have evolved to survive rugged conditions.
+These bacteria have evolved to survive rugged conditions.
 Their cell walls are equipped with pumps that eject antibiotics and other unwanted materials before they can do anything, so chemicals are often ineffective.
 Because of this, prevention is your best management tool.
-Spacing plants far enough apart so they dry off rapidly is the best prevention.
+Most importantly, space plants far enough apart so they can dry off rapidly.
 And avoid overhead watering.
 Pseudomonas isn’t all bad

 The cause of bacterial blight Bacterial blight, also known as blossom blight or shoot blight, is caused by a bacterium called Pseudomonas syringae.
 There are over 50 different strains of this bacteria that cause plant disease.
 Common examples include bacterial canker, bacterial speck, citrus blast, and halo blight.
 Pseudomonas syringae is commonly found on the exterior surfaces of healthy plants.
 It is only when bacteria get inside, through wounds or natural openings, that the trouble starts.
 Bacterial blight symptoms Like the other diseases caused by this pathogen, the first symptom is water-soaked areas on leaves.
 These areas turn brown and mushy and often have yellow halos.
 If these spots occur early in a leaf’s development, leaf curling and twisting may also occur.
 Leaves may also start dying from the outer edge, with the infection moving inward toward the center.
 Twigs may exhibit black streaks, and it is common for infected blossoms, branch tips, and leaves to die.
 If infected twigs develop a shepherd’s crook shape, it’s probably fireblight.
 Managing bacterial blight Pseudomonas syringae is most commonly spread by wind and rain.
 Insects and your garden tools can also be part of the problem.
 You have to assume that the disease is present.
 These bacteria can survive in diseased plants, infected plant debris, and soil.
 Once a plant is infected, you can try to save it by trimming 10 to 12 inches below infected areas, making sure to disinfect your pruners between each cut.
 You can dip them in a 10% bleach solution for 30 seconds, though bleach is hard on tools.
 You can also use bathroom cleaner or other spray disinfectants that contain at least 70% alcohol.
 Just be sure to give it a few minutes to work before making another cut.
 Infected plant material should be bagged and thrown in the trash right away.
 Prevention is easier.
 To prevent bacterial blight from taking hold in your landscape, use these tips: